 Science co-requisite courses (BIO 120-121, BIO 125-126, CHM 120-121, CHM 125-126) include a three-credit lecture and a one-credit laboratory.
 Students must enroll in science co-requisite courses concurrently during the same semester and in the same format (i.e. both online or both on-ground).
 Exceptions to this policy may be applied only if the three-credit lecture course or the one-credit laboratory course was completed in a prior semester.
-Students who drop or are administratively withdrawn from the three-credit lecture course before the last date for administrative withdrawal (week 10 in regular semesters) must also drop the corresponding one-credit laboratory course.
+Students who drop, withdraw from, or are administratively withdrawn from the three-credit lecture course before the last date for administrative withdrawal (week 10 in regular semesters) must also drop withdraw from, or be administratively withdrawn from the corresponding one-credit laboratory course.
 This policy may be appealed to the Dean of Curriculum and Faculty Affairs.
 Non-matriculating students may request to enroll only in the lecture portion of these sciences.